olafnub/bc-guide/paths/foundation/1-how-this-course-will-work.md

 <div class="lesson-content__conclusion" markdown="1">

+- [LearnWeb3](https://learnweb3.io/), this is such a goated guide.
+Pick & choose any that you're interested in
 - Check out [The Odin Project](https://www.theodinproject.com/lessons/foundations-how-this-course-will-work) if you'd like to get into web development.
 - [Illini Blockchain Club Resource](https://illiniblockchain.com/learning) has a great guide in Web3 as well
 - [Blockchain developer roadmap](https://roadmap.sh/blockchain) for those interested in the development path
+- Check out twitter and search up web3 learning series.
+People do challenges and you could pick up their roadmap
 </div>